techlozenge/student-frontend-angular-final/README.md

 * Starting the Application

     * Backend

-        * I use the Sails backend framework to act as an API server.
+        * I use the Sails web framework (0.12.13) as an API server.

             * [Sails as a Backend Framework](https://github.com/techlozenge/sails-student-api) (used by this Angular project)

             * [Sails as a Frontend Framework](https://github.com/techlozenge/sails-student-frontend-v2) (replaces this Angular project and listens on port 3800)

-            A document named [SETUP-SAILS-DB-&-FRONTEND-ENDPOINTS](https://github.com/techlozenge/sails-student-api/blob/master/SETUP-SAILS-DB-%26-FRONTEND-ENDPOINTS) exists in the front- and backend Sails projects.
-It describes the setup of each one.
+            A document named [SETUP-SAILS-DB-&-FRONTEND-ENDPOINTS](https://github.com/techlozenge/sails-student-api/blob/master/SETUP-SAILS-DB-%26-FRONTEND-ENDPOINTS) exists in the front- and backend Sails projects and it describes their setup.

         * From the CLI, use 'sails lift' (listens on port 3700) But as long as you're using RESTful API calls you can use any end-point api.
 Simply modify the frontend and its associated logic to use the appropriate request/response data.